-4. Use countertops as dining space.
+4. Use countertops as dining space

 A typical galley kitchen layout features a narrow walkway with cabinets and appliances lining opposite walls.
 Offering efficiency and utility, it’s perfect for the practical homeowner who separates cooking from socializing.
-A modified galley layout provides an airier feel and option for added dining space.
+A modified galley layout provides an open feel and option for added dining space.

 To open up the space, consider replacing one of the runs with a parallel island allowing for flexibility, as in this galley kitchen renovation from Casey Knips.
 Check with a trusted contractor to see if it’s feasible for your home.

-5. Let the light in
+5. Let the light into your galley kitchen

 Show off your small-space style